shieldproject/shield-boshrelease/README.md

 ### New Deprovision Errand

-The new `deprovision` errand is used to clean up existing configuration under a given tenant.
+The new `deprovision` errand is used to delete a tenant and clean up existing configuration under that tenant.
 Specified tenants will be deleted along with their tasks, jobs, stores, targets, memberships, as well as have their tasks purged.

-And example deprovision job under shield
+And example deprovision job under the shield instance
 ```yaml
   - name: deprovision
       release: shield